zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/twitter.md

 ---
 title: Twitter Source
-description: Content Source based on Twitter accounts tweets and profiles
+description: Content Source based on Twitter
 icon: '
     <path fill="none" stroke-width="1.5" stroke-linejoin="round" d="M25.338 9.696c.016.23.016.459.016.69 0 7.048-5.366 15.177-15.177 15.177v-.004A15.1 15.1 0 0 1 2 23.168a10.711 10.711 0 0 0 7.894-2.21 5.34 5.34 0 0 1-4.983-3.705c.8.154 1.624.122 2.408-.092a5.335 5.335 0 0 1-4.278-5.229v-.067a5.3 5.3 0 0 0 2.42.667 5.34 5.34 0 0 1-1.65-7.122 15.14 15.14 0 0 0 10.993 5.573 5.34 5.34 0 0 1 9.09-4.865 10.704 10.704 0 0 0 3.388-1.295 5.354 5.354 0 0 1-2.345 2.95A10.609 10.609 0 0 0 28 6.933a10.837 10.837 0 0 1-2.662 2.763Z"/>
 '